EdLichtman/QuickModuleCLI/AutoDocs/Markdown/Add-ModuleAlias.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Add-QuickAlias.
+You cannot pipe objects to Add-ModuleAlias.
 ## OUTPUTS

 ### None.
-Add-QuickAlias creates a new alias that you can later use.
+Add-ModuleAlias creates a new alias that you can later use.
 ## NOTES
 Once created, every time you open a new Powershell window the alias will be exported for you to use.
 Once you attempt to use an alias for the first time